 “The value I think Thinkful provides that separates itself from doing study-alone, is really the number of touch points that you have as an individual student.
 You’ve got your mentor meetings, you’ve got your program manager check-ins, you’ve also got a really active slack channel that is staffed with technical coaches that you can ask quick one-off questions if your mentor isn’t available.
 And additionally the career services staff were also super helpful in rebranding myself as a data scientist and making sure that my data scientist job application profile matched what employers were looking for.” - Matt Francsis, Thinkful Grad & Data Scientist

-Explore Data Science Immersion if you’re ready to commit to learning full-time, or Data Science Flex if you need to gain your new skills while holding another job.
-Either way, you’ll benefit from a thoroughly researched curriculum that’s designed to put you on a long-term, high growth career path.
+Explore our Data Science program if you're ready to launch a new career.
+You’ll benefit from a thoroughly researched curriculum that’s designed to put you on a long-term, high growth path.

 Launch Your Data Science Career